2/15/2009

 John Mark

-Dr. John Mark Hicks' website -- John Mark Hicks: A Disciple Seeking to Follow Jesus into the World for the Sake of the World to the Glory of God -- is still active.
-His website includes his audio-video messages, so you can read and hear what he writes and says.
+Dr. John Mark Hicks' website, John Mark Hicks: A Disciple Seeking to Follow Jesus into the World for the Sake of the World to the Glory of God, is still active.
+It includes audio-video messages, so you can read and hear what he writes and says.

 No comments: